hwang9u/hum2Guitar/README.md

 * It would be beneficial to first explore the characteristics in the frequency domain and also further investigate the impulse response of an acoustic guitar.
 * Hyper-parameter optimization
 * Attempts to approach using different generative model
+* Mel to Audio inversion method (focusing on phase reconstruction)

 ### Reference